 Vapor Absorption Refrigeration Cycle Definition

 A type of thermodynamic cycle in which refrigeration is produced by absorption of the refrigerant is called the Vapor absorption refrigeration cycle.
-Unlike the vapor compression cycle, no condenser is used in the vapor absorption cycle.
-The condenser is replaced by a three-step process accomplished by the absorber, pump, and generator.
+Unlike the vapor compression cycle, no compressor is used in the vapor absorption cycle.
+The compressor is replaced by a three-step process accomplished by the absorber, pump, and generator.

 Parts of Vapor Absorption Refrigeration Cycle